Everyone at your nonprofit wants to earn more revenue and raise more funds. But how much can be raised is always unknown.

-As you gather as a group, ask everyone to anonymously write an income estimate on an index card for the budget or budget line item.
-Hand these into the organizer, who arranges and posts the estimates from low to high on a wall.
+As you gather as a group, ask everyone to anonymously write an income estimate on an index card for the budget or budget line item your want to discuss.
+Once filled in, hand these into the organizer, who arranges and posts the estimates from low to high.

 Which of the posted estimates represent moderate growth based on your experience?
 For example, in the last three years, you raised $95,000, $80,000, and $90,000 in donated income; a growth rate of 10 percent above the average (the three years added together, divided by three-plus 10 percent of total), or $96,666, represents a fair stretch.
-For one year, growth rates based on last year’s unusually successful year, or rates of 25, 50, or 75 percent tend to be overly optimistic.
+For one year, growth rates based on last year’s unusually successful year, or flat and arbitrary rates of 25, 50, or 75 percent, tend to be overly optimistic.

 When you launch a new venture, you can’t use the experience as a guide.
 In this situation, you’ll want to consider industry standards.
 Even if your effort is ongoing, industry data is helpful.
 What numbers on your wall represent the experience of your sector?
 For example, theaters traditionally earn about half of their income.
 What are the goals and growth rates in your sector?
 Do you expect to obtain vastly different amounts?
 Do some or all of your expectations fit the industry?
 If you differ, why?